 Table of Contents

-ffind - Find the name of the file or directory using a given inode
+ffind - Finds the name of the file or directory using a given inode

 - -a